-Finally, all that’s left to do is drizzle the blackberry syrup on top of the cheesecake and then use a toothpick or knife to create a nice pattern.
+Finally, drizzle the blackberry syrup on top of the cheesecake and then use a toothpick or knife to create a nice pattern.
 I like to swirl the syrup around in circles in an outward motion, alternating direction here and there to create a beautiful flower-like pattern.
 Once they are swirled to your liking, pop them in the oven at 325˚F for an hour and they’re done!

 I like to let my cheesecake brownies cool in the refrigerator for about an hour after baking to firm up and cool down, but you can eat them right out of the oven if you prefer.

 For the Blackberry Syrup

 - 6 oz. (one container) of Driscoll’s blackberries